dczmer/davelab/_TODO.md

 Updates:

-- `touch` command, `mkdir -p` tip
+- `cheet sheets` and resources/links at the end of every module
+- keybindings:
+  * remove/replace some of my custom binds, like ctrl+e/home/end
+  * list the emacs versions, or appropriate keybind command
+  * make a section for the vim keybinds i use
+  * alt-h:
+    + lookup help for command you are typing
+    + works by default with `bindkey -e` (might be default)
+    + for vim keybindings: `bindkey -M vimcmd 'K' run-help` to follow vim conventions instead
+  * alt-.:
+    + auto insert the last argument to previous command (like using '!$')
+    + for vim mode, you need to make a keybinding `bindkey -M viins '^[.' insert-last-word'`
 - new "side-by-side" image
-- alt-h:
-  * lookup help for command you are typing
-  * works by default with `bindkey -e` (might be default)
-  * for vim keybindings: `bindkey -M vimcmd 'K' run-help` to follow vim conventions instead
-- alt-.:
-  * auto insert the last argument to previous command (like using '!$')
-  * for vim mode, you need to make a keybinding `bindkey -M viins '^[.' insert-last-word'`
 - image captions and alt text
-- tmux basic usage: muscle memory will automate the keybindings eventually
 - signals: ctrl+d
+- `touch` command, `mkdir -p` tip
 - about symlinks
-- distinct style for visited links
-- images with `ls -all` typo
+- replace images with `ls -all` typo
+- This might be a good reference to add for people who want to dive into writing auto-complete for an arbitrary command https://mill-build.org/blog/14-bash-zsh-completion.html
-- newer command line tools and alternatives:
+- section for newer command line tools and alternatives:
   * fzf, rg/ag, fd, bat